Requesting an Opinion

-Before requesting an opinion, you may want to look through our previously issued opinions and information sheets to see whether we have already answered a similar question for someone else.
-You can also search the Commission’s Advisory Opinion Archive of previously issued formal advisory opinions.
+Before requesting an opinion, you may want to look through our previously issued opinions to see whether we have already answered a similar question for someone else.
+You can browse the Commission’s archives of Formal Advisory Opinions and Informal Advisory Opinions or search both Formal and Informal Advisory Opinions below.

 Advisory opinion requests must be made in writing and must have an original signature.
 You can submit your request via US Mail to: